Pond planting marginal shelves:

 Water depth is vital to marginal pond plants – too deep and one variety will not thrive, too shallow and some varieties will not receive the frost/ice protection over their crowns that they would receive from deeper water.

-On our website plants are categorized as shelf , and .
+On our website plants are categorized as requiring shelf , or .

 Hover over/touch the symbol to see each plants requirements.